 There may be regulations restricting transport of heavy equipment on in your area.
 Be aware of local regulations before transporting.
+Stop after your first 100km of travel, check the wheel bolts and re-torque if needed.

 When transporting your header via trailer or transport cart, your local regulations may require a maximum equipment width of 8 ft.
 (2.44 m).
 To achieve this width, lower the front-most reel fingers into their transport position as outlined in this section of the manual.